NAASR Working papers – serie

 Skickas inom 5-8 vardagar

-Thirty or forty years ago, the phrase "method and theory" in Religious Studies scholarship referred to more social scientific approaches to the study of religion, as opposed to the more traditional theological hermeneutics common to the field.
-Today, however, it seems that everyone claims to do "theory and method," including those people who shun social scientific approaches the academic study of religion.
-Method Today brings together the contributions of scholars from a recent North American Association for the Study of Religion conference to explore the question of what it means to do "theory and method" in an era where the phrase has no distinct meaning.
-Contributors specifically address the categories of description, interpretation, comparison, and explanation in Religious Studies scholarship.
+Thirty or forty years ago, the phrase method and theory in Religious Studies scholarship referred to more social scientific approaches to the study of religion, as opposed to the more traditional theological hermeneutics common to the field.
+Today, however, it seems that everyone claims to do theory and method, including those people who shun social scientific approaches the academic study of religion.
+As a result, what does it mean to do theory and method in an era where the phrase has no distinct meaning?
+To help address this question, the North American Association for the Study of Religion (NAASR) addressed the issue of theory at its annual meeting in 2015.
+Based on what all agreed were productive and rigorous conversations, NAASR returned to the topic at its meeting a year later, where panelists and presenters discussed the issue of method.
+This volume is a collection of papers presented at the 2016 NAASR meeting, where panelists specifically addressed description, interpretation, comparison, and explanation in Religious Studies scholarship.

 Skickas inom 5-8 vardagar